 - Stay Out of Debt- If you have a lot of debt, unexpected expenses can send your finances into a tailspin.
 If you're out of debt, you don’t have to deal with debt collectors and payments on top of dealing with a stressful emergency.

-Click on the following links to read my articles on Getting Out of Debt, and Insurance
+Click on the following links to read my articles on Getting Out of Debt,

 Question: Ever had an emergency that you weren’t financially prepared for?
 Leave a comment and tell me how you dealt with it.